xylophanes/docker-tools/README.md

 Bash shell script tools to manage docker images
 ===============================================

-1. bootsetup: creates a script to deploy a customisable container/
+1. bootsetup: creates a script to deploy a customisable container.

 2. dockerboot.in: template script for customisable container boot script (used by bootsetup).